websight-io/docs/docs/docs/developers/development/page-editor/side-panel/index.md

 }
 ```

-In the example above, we create a configuration of three tabs.
-The first two will only appear on the modal,
-while the third will only appear on the side panel.
-The third tab includes all three fields that are available
-on the other two tabs.
-It allows the author to edit all the properties in the side panel in one tab
-but defines separation for the fields on the modal.

 #### Result
 ![First tab of modal with different layout based on context](./images/side-panel-layout-modal-1.png)
 ![Second tab of modal with different layout based on context](./images/side-panel-layout-modal-2.png)